Thomas McCabe (United Irishmen)

-Thomas McCabe (1739 - 1820), a prominent merchant in Belfast, was an abolitionist credited with defeating a proposal to commission ships in the town for the Middle Passage, and, with his son William Putnam McCabe, was an active member of the Society of the United Irishmen.
+Thomas McCabe (1739–1820), a merchant in Belfast, was an abolitionist credited with defeating a proposal to commission ships in the town for the Middle Passage, and, with his son William Putnam McCabe, was an active member of the Society of the United Irishmen.

 Early life and family

-Born in Lurgan in the north-east of County Armagh, McCabe became a watchmaker in North Street in Belfast and was also involved in cotton manufacture with the Joy and McCarcken families.
-Along with the Joys and the McCrackens he was also a member of the First Presbyterian Church in Belfast.
+Born in Lurgan in the north-east of County Armagh, McCabe became a watchmaker in North Street in Belfast.
+He was also involved in cotton manufacture with the Joy and McCracken families.
+Along with the Joys and the McCrackens, he was also a member of the First Presbyterian Church in Belfast.
 Similar to other future United Irelanders, such as Henry Haslett and William Tennant, he was a Freemason and a member of Lodge 684.
-He married Jean Woolsey, daughter of John Woolsey, a merchant of Portadown and together they had four children.
-Their third child was William Putnam McCabe,a fellow Freemason, who would also join the United Irishmen, and was important in organising Ulster prior to the 1798 Rebellion.
+He married Jean Woolsey, daughter of John Woolsey, a merchant of Portadown, and together they had four children.
+Their third child was William Putnam McCabe, a fellow Freemason, who would also join the United Irishmen, and was important in organising Ulster prior to the 1798 Rebellion.
 Jean died in 1790.